By Mayo Clinic Staff

 - Incomplete abortion, which may need to be followed by surgical abortion

-You must be certain about your decision before taking any medication to begin a medical abortion.
-If you decide to continue the pregnancy after beginning to take the medications used in medical abortion, your baby will be at risk of significant birth defects.
+You must be certain about your decision before beginning a medical abortion.
+If you decide to continue the pregnancy after taking medications used in medical abortion, your baby will be at risk of significant birth defects.

 Medical abortion hasn't been shown to affect future pregnancies unless complications develop.

-- Are too far along in your pregnancy — you should not attempt a medical abortion if you've been pregnant for more than nine weeks (after the start of your last period); some types of medical abortion are not done after seven weeks
+- Are too far along in your pregnancy.
+You shouldn't attempt a medical abortion if you've been pregnant for more than nine weeks (after the start of your last period).
+Some types of medical abortion aren't done after seven weeks of pregnancy.

-- Have certain medical conditions, such as uncontrolled high blood pressure, diabetes, certain heart or blood vessel diseases, severe liver, kidney or lung disease, or an uncontrolled seizure disorder
+- Have certain medical conditions.
+These include bleeding disorders; certain heart or blood vessel diseases; severe liver, kidney or lung disease; or an uncontrolled seizure disorder.

-- Can't attend follow-up visits with your health care provider or don't have access to emergency care
+- Can't make follow-up visits to your doctor or don't have access to emergency care.

-Women who want to end a pregnancy but can't have a medical abortion may want to consider surgical abortion instead.
+Surgical abortion may be an option for women who want to end a pregnancy but can't have a medical abortion.

-If you're considering medical abortion, meet with your health care provider to discuss the procedure.
-Your health care provider will likely:
+If you're considering a medical abortion, meet with your doctor to discuss the procedure.
+If your doctor is willing to perform an abortion, he or she will likely: